Sierra085/contracts.ai/README.md

 ## ⚠️ Important Notes

 - **API Costs**: Google Gemini API usage may incur costs based on your usage
-- **Rate Limits**: Free tier has rate limits; consider upgrading for production use
+- **Rate Limits**: Free tier has rate limits; the app handles these gracefully
 - **Data Privacy**: Documents are processed temporarily and not stored permanently
-- **Dependencies**: Ensure Tesseract OCR is installed for PDF fallback processing
+- **Vercel Limits**: Be aware of Vercel's function execution time limits for large documents

 ## 🆘 Support